Skittss/Hex/README.md

 # Hex
 An autochess esq. game built from the ground up (including 'engine') using Monogame, an extension of Microsoft's XNA framework.

+Source code has no bin uploaded.
+To run the program, you will have to compile.